It’s common, but not always fair, for companies to ask employees to pay work expenses upfront and get reimbursed later.

 In fact, some employees love racking up the extra miles or points on their rewards cards, Green says.
 For example, San Diego resident Kerri Gois works in marketing for an Internet search company and attends about one conference a month in various U.S. cities.
 She pays for her travel with a cash back rewards card that she also uses for personal spending to maximize rewards, which she collects as a statement credit.

-… Others have limited access to credit
+Others have limited access to credit

 Maybe you have bad credit and can’t get a card or all your cards are maxed out.
 In those cases, covering a work expense can be tough.
-“Not everyone has the cash flow to be able to float these expenses upfront, and employers don’t always think that through,” Green says.
+“Not everyone has the cash flow to be able to float these expenses upfront, and employers don’t always think that through,” Green said.

 That was the case for Weliver, of Money Under 30, when he was in his early 20s and got a marketing job that required him to travel to conferences several times a year.
 Each trip cost an average of $1,000, and he often didn’t have that much available credit.